 The Rise of DevSecOps

-Traditionally, security was an afterthought, handled by a separate team at the end of the development cycle.
-In the DevOps world, this approach is too slow.
-DevSecOps integrates security practices into the DevOps pipeline from day one.
+Traditionally, security was often handled by a separate team near the end of the development cycle.
+That approach is slow and risky.
+DevSecOps integrates security practices into the delivery pipeline from day one.

 - Shift Left: Address security earlier in the development lifecycle.